Bogey to Blow-Up

 There is quite a history behind the golfing terms bogey, par, birdie, eagle and albatross.

 Bogey and Par were central to the development of handicapping, pioneered by the LGU.
-The modern meaning of the words, however, basically comes from their use in USA.
+The modern meaning of three of the terms - bogey, birdie and eagle - comes from their use in USA.

 "Bogey" was the first stroke system, developed in England at the end of the 19th Century.
 The full history is given in Robert Browning's History of Golf 1955.